-Dr. Jallo joined the Johns Hopkins faculty in 2003, was named clinical director of pediatric neurosurgery at The Johns Hopkins Hospital in 2004, and then succeeded Benjamin Carson, M.D., as head of the Division of Pediatric Neurosurgery in 2013.
-He moved to Johns Hopkins All Children’s in 2015 to start the Institute for Brain Protection Sciences, a multidisciplinary institute that unites clinicians, researchers and educators in a comprehensive program to promote optimal neurodevelopment early in life and provide expert care for children with injuries or illness that can affect the brain.
+Dr. Jallo joined Johns Hopkins in 2003 as an pediatric neurosurgeon.
+In 2013, he became the pediatric neurosurgery division director.
+Dr. Jallo moved to Johns Hopkins All Children's in 2015 to launch the Institute for Brain Protection Sciences, a multidisciplinary institute that unites clinicians, researchers and educators focused on promoting optimal neurodevelopment and caring for children with injuries and illnesses that can affect the brain.

 Dr. Jallo earned his medical degree at the University of Virginia Medical School and completed his residency in neurosurgery at New York University Medical Center and fellowship in pediatric neurosurgery at Beth Israel Medical Center, Institute for Neurology and Neurosurgery, in New York.